aschaetzle/Sempala/README.md

 # Sempala

+### LICENSE
+Unless explicitly stated otherwise all files in this repository are licensed under the Apache Software License 2.0

 ### BUILD project
 You need to have Maven installed on your system.
 Then simply run "mvn package" from the root directory.